Anouar1611/Anouar1611.github.io/_posts/2020-06-18-GraphQL-With-Spring-Boot.md

 # GraphQL Architecture

+In general , this picture describe the  architecture of GraphQL :

 ![Dep]({{ "/assets/img/sample/GraphQL_Architecture-1024x461.png"}})

  Briefly ,in this section, we’ll walk you through 3 different kinds of architectures that include a GraphQL server: